ashrithssreddy/ashrithssreddy/README.md

 # 👨‍💻 Ash Reddy | Code-First Data Scientist

-I write code that helps me think better, build faster, and solve deeper problems.
-My code spans industries, langiages and toolkits — built for reuse across industries, academia, and everyday life.
+I write code that helps me think better, build faster and solve deeper.
+My code spans industries, langiages and toolkits — built for reuse across industries, academia and everyday life.

 #### 🧱 What I Build
 These are designed to work on nearly any real-world dataset — across industry and academic use cases.